 PhotoniCare has re-engineered OCT so that it fits in a hand-held device that allows physicians to see into the middle ear, at last.

 Harmless near-infrared light provides unprecedented visualization.

-The ClearView gives physicians new, quantitative clinical markers, including the presence of bacterial biofilm (linked to the need for tube surgery), purulent effusions (pus), eardrum thickness, and conditions that could cause hearing loss such as cholesteatoma.
-The result: better decisions.
-No more over-prescription of antibiotics.
-No more unnecessary surgeries.
-But, a child that needs tube surgery will get an early intervention and avoid the current standard of 9-12 months of suffering with possible irreversible damage.
+Our device gives physicians new, quantitative clinical markers, including the presence of bacterial biofilm (linked to the need for tube surgery), purulent effusion (pus), eardrum thickness, and conditions that could cause hearing loss such as cholesteatoma.
+The result: an instantaneous and reliable diagnosis.
 Photos courtesy of the Biophotonics Imaging Laboratory, University of Illinois at Urbana-Champaign.

 Clinical data: potential to revolutionize otitis media diagnosis, treatment.

-The PhotoniCare technology platform and ClearView product are built on a foundation of clinical research and peer-reviewed studies in subject areas ranging the applications of OCT to the link between biofilms and middle ear infection requiring tube surgery.
+The PhotoniCare technology platform is built on a foundation of clinical research and peer-reviewed studies in subject areas ranging the applications of OCT to the link between biofilms and middle ear infection requiring tube surgery.
 A complete list of studies is available upon request.